mavidser/fetch-attendance-from-webkiosk/Readme.md

 This script is written for use in Jaypee University of Engineering and Technology, India.
 The usage is quite simple, with calling the funtions with the username and passwords as arguments.

-A demo can be seen at the following link, replacing `username` and `password` with your credentials [http://juetwebkiosk.appspot.com/attendance/`username`/`password`](http://juetwebkiosk.appspot.com/attendance/username/password)
+A demo can be seen at the following link, replacing `username` and `password` with your credentials:
+[http://juetwebkiosk.appspot.com/attendance/`username`/`password`](http://juetwebkiosk.appspot.com/attendance/username/password)

 ###Difference between Attendance and extended Attendance.